mui/material-ui/packages/pigment-react/README.md

 ## Getting started

 Pigment CSS supports Next.js and Vite with support for more bundlers in future.
 You must install the corresponding plugin, as shown below.

+### Why choose Pigment CSS

+Thanks to recent advancements in CSS (like CSS variables and `color-mix()`), "traditional" CSS-in-JS solutions that process styles at runtime are no longer required for unlocking features like color transformations and theme variables which are necessary for maintaining a sophisticated design system.

+Pigment CSS addresses the needs of the modern React developer by providing a zero-runtime CSS-in-JS styling solution as a successor to tools like Emotion and styled-components.

+Compared to its predecessors, Pigment CSS offers improved DX and runtime performance (though at the cost of increased build time) while also being compatible with React Server Components.
+Pigment CSS is built on top of [WyW-in-JS](https://wyw-in-js.dev/), enabling us to provide the smoothest possible experience for Material UI users when migrating from Emotion in v5 to Pigment in v6.

 ### Next.js